CO MDI Project overview

 - Build sustainable medical-dental integration care delivery models.

-- Offering up to full scope dental hygiene services in the medical practice.
+- Offer up to full scope dental hygiene services in the medical practice.

-- Coordinating care with the medical care team.
+- Coordinate care with the medical care team.

-- Collaborating with dentists in the community to deliver comprehensive care.
+- Collaborate with dentists in the community to deliver comprehensive care.

 The history and future of the CO MDI Project

 - 2007-2011: Co-Location Project.
-From 2007 to 2011, Delta Dental of Colorado Foundation (DDCOF) funded and administered the Co-Location of Dental Hygienists Project.
+From 2007 to 2011, Delta Dental of Colorado Foundation funded and administered the Co-Location of Dental Hygienists Project.
 Hygienists were co-located into five Colorado medical practices.
 Dual-function exam rooms were built within the medical practices where either the medical provider or hygienist saw patients.
-DDCOF used findings from this project to inform and develop the CO MDI Project.
+The foundation used findings from this project to inform and develop the CO MDI Project.

 - 2014-2019: CO MDI Project - Wave I. In Fall 2014, Delta Dental of Colorado Foundation awarded grants to 16 medical practices to integrate a hygienist into medical care teams.
 The grants included funding for dental hygiene equipment and initial salary support for a hygienist.
 CO MDI Wave I ended in March 2019.
 The CO MDI Project team worked closely with each Wave I grantee throughout the project.
 Support was offered through a Learning Network, with ongoing technical assistance, coaching, group calls, and in-person learning sessions.

 - 2018-2022: CO MDI Project - Wave II.
 In Spring 2018, 10 additional medical practices joined the project.
-This toolkit represents much of what was learned from CO MDI Wave I and was used as a guide for the startup and implementation of CO MDI Wave II.
-However, the CO MDI model of medical-dental integration is still being developed.
-It and the tools provided in this toolkit will continue to be tested and refined by the Wave II grantees and will continue to be updated as enhancements are identified.
+Lessons learned from CO MDI Wave I were used as a guide for the startup and implementation of CO MDI Wave II.
+This toolkit serves as a resource for Wave II grantees.
+The tools continue to be tested and refined as enhancements are identified.